 Christmas shopping should be fun.
-Bold statement, we know, but it is all about making people happy, after all.
-But often we just end up getting any old thing, falling back on the same old presents.
-Well, this year we wanted to give unoriginal gift-giving the boot, so we decided to find out the most boring, commonly given gifts in the UK and bring you some ideas for alternatives.
+A bold statement, we know, but it is all about making people happy, after all.
+Often we just end up getting any old thing, falling back on the same presents.
+This year we want to give unoriginal gift-giving the boot, so we decided to find out the most boring, commonly given gifts in the UK and bring you some ideas for alternatives.

-So we polled over 2,000 adults around the UK to find the least original gifts you can give anyone.
+We polled over 2000 adults around the UK to find the least original gifts you can give anyone.
 There were several of the usual suspects, along with a couple of slightly more surprising entries.
-We’re pretty sure you can buy something better than any on the list, and here to help you, are the top 10 most unoriginal gifts to avoid, and a few suggestions for how to avoid being a gift bore this Christmas…
+We’re pretty sure you can buy something better than any on the list, and here to help you are the top 10 most unoriginal gifts to avoid, and a few suggestions for how to avoid being a gift bore this Christmas…

 The top 10 most unoriginal Christmas gifts in the UK

 |4.
 Pyjamas||9.
 Toothbrush|